vamsi676/t1-t2-mapper/README.md

 ## Usage

-1. Open `index.html` in a web browser
+1. Open `index.html` in a web browser (all CSS and JavaScript files are linked automatically)
 2. Enter a T1 device name (e.g., `sbn100-104-es-m1-p5-t1-r89`)
 3. Enter JRP/Port-Channel (e.g., `30-1` or just `30` for channel 1)
 4. Click "Calculate" to see results

+**Note:** All files (`index.html`, `styles.css`, and `script.js`) must be in the same directory for the application to work correctly.

 ## File Structure

-- `index.html` - Main application file with all functionality
+- `index.html` - Main HTML structure and markup
+- `styles.css` - All CSS styles and theme definitions
+- `script.js` - All JavaScript functionality and logic
 - `RACK_UNIT_MAPPINGS.md` - Complete documentation of all rack unit mappings
 - `README.md` - This file